-Barely developed and untouched as of this writing, Palawan counts around 1,780 islands and islets.
-It features astonishing seascape every first-time visitors can be amazed.
+Barely developed and untouched as of this writing, Palawan counts around 1,780 islands and islets, featuring astonishing seascapes.

 Coron and El Nido

 Coron and El Nido are the two major places in Palawan that the majority of all travelers want to visit.
-Given of course that Palawan constitutes many islands, the sea divides Coron and El Nido, thus making them not as easily accessible as everyone would think.
+Given that Palawan constitutes many islands, the sea actually divides Coron and El Nido.
+These places are not as easily accessible as everyone would think.